 number of rooms: 82

-The City Hotel is the location for the Piping Academy and the final Festival Concert.
+The City Hotel is the location for the Piping Academy and two Festival concerts.

 Armagh City is a unique place steeped in history and mythology, set in some of the most beautiful countryside in Ireland.
 Armagh has preserved much of its centuries-old character and today has some of the most beautiful 18th-century buildings in Ireland, including those on the Mall.
-Also on the Mall is the First Presbyterian Church, a handsome Gothic Revival building with tiered seating and splendid acoustics – the venue for two of the 2022 WKPF concerts.
+Also on the Mall is the First Presbyterian Church, a handsome Gothic Revival building with tiered seating and splendid acoustics – the venue for two of the 2023 WKPF concerts.
 Armagh also has unparalleled modern facilities such as the new Armagh City Hotel, the Armagh Multi Media Access centre and the Market Place Theatre and Arts Centre.
-Festival patrons have a wide choice of accommodation which also includes a modern purpose-built hostel.
+Festival patrons have a wide choice of accommodation.
 All the festival venues are within easy walking distance.